 In order to disable the hardware watchdog the option bytes have to be re-programmed.
 SEGGER offers a free command line tool which reprograms the option bytes in order to disable the hardware watchdog.
-For more information about the STM32 commander, please refer to J-Link STM32 Commander (Command line tool) on page 69.
+For more information about the STM32 commander, please refer to J-Link STM32 Commander (Command line tool) on page 77.

-9.14.2.4 Software watchdog
+9.14.2.5 Debugging with software watchdog enabled